dletorey/rebuild/src/leets/se-asia/Vietnam/ninh-binh.md

 ---
 title: "Ninh Binh tour"
 subTitle: "Dragon mountain and Boat Ride"
-description: "Today had we had a tour of the Province of Ninh Binh, climbed a very steep hill, rode a boat through the countryside.
+description: "Today we had a tour of the Province of Ninh Binh, climbed a very steep hill, rode a boat through the countryside.
 In the Evening we explored Tam Coc."
 tags: ["Dragon Mountain", "Boats", "Ninh Binh", "Tam Coc", "Craft beer"]
 date: 2025-12-10
 album: https://flickr.com/photos/dletorey/albums/72177720330830620